 By the Committee on Surface Temperature Reconstructions for the Last 2,000 Years, National Research Council, 2006.
 The book assesses scientific efforts to reconstruct surface temperature records and their implications for understanding global climate change.

-U.S. Geological Survey: Climate and Land Use Change
+U.S. Geological Survey: Land Resources

-The U.S. Geological Survey is a contributor to the U.S. Global Change Research Program.
 This website includes scientific reports, news releases, and information for the general public and policymakers, including Congressional briefings and podcasts produced by U.S. Geological Survey scientists.

 United States Global Change Research Program